emberjs/guides/source/models/frequently-asked-questions.md

 #### How do I inform Ember Data about new records created on the backend?

-When you request a record using Ember Data's `store.find` method, Ember will automatically load the data into the store.
+When you request a record using Ember Data's `store.findRecord` method, Ember will automatically load the data into the store.
 This allows Ember to avoid the latency of making a round trip to the backend next time that record is requested.
-Additionally, loading a record into the store will update any `RecordArray`s (e.g. the result of `store.filter` or `store.all`) that should include that record.
+Additionally, loading a record into the store will update any `RecordArray`s (e.g. the result of `store.filter` or `store.findAll`) that should include that record.
 This means any data bindings or computed properties that depend on the `RecordArray` will automatically be synced to include the new or updated record values.

-Some applications may want to add or update records in the store without requesting the record via `store.find`.
+Some applications may want to add or update records in the store without requesting the record via `store.findRecord`.
 To accomplish this you can use the `DS.Store`'s `push` or `pushPayload` methods.
 This is useful for web applications that have a channel (such as [SSE](http://dev.w3.org/html5/eventsource/) or